 So there it is.
 Over-salted crunchy batter, dust-stormed in MSG with a bland chicken center.
 Ship these casualties back to their homeland!
 WING WAR IN REVIEW AND FUTURE STRATEGERY

-Since the start of Wing War 2010, several questions/issues have shot my way via Twitter, FaceBook, email, telegraph, etc. Following is some overdue Q&A.
+Since the start of Wing War 2010, several questions/issues have shot my way via Twitter, FaceBook, email, telegraph, smoke signal, etc. Following is some overdue Q&A.

 Q: ‘Wings’ mean BUFFALO WINGS!
 How come you aren’t eating a lot of Buffalo Wings?